GENERAL TERMS AND CONDITIONS VINGINO

 - If the consumer exercises his right of withdrawal, he shall bear no more than the costs regarding the return.
 If the consumer chooses a more expensive method of delivery than the cheapest standard delivery, the entrepreneur is not obligated to compensate for the extra costs as a result of the more expensive delivery method.

-- The entrepreneur shall refund all payments from the consumer, including any delivery charges for the returned product without delay, but within 14 days following the day on which the consumer reported to use his right of withdrawal.
+- The entrepreneur shall refund all payments from the consumer, excluding any delivery charges for the returned product without delay, but within 14 days following the day on which the consumer reported to use his right of withdrawal.
 The entrepreneur may hold the refund until the entrepreneur has received the product or the consumer has provided conclusive proof of complete return, whichever situation occurs first.

 - If the entrepreneur enables receipt of the notification of withdrawal by the consumer electronically, the entrepreneur sends an acknowledgement of receipt of this notification without delay.
 As long as this notification of acknowledgement has not been received by the consumer he can dissolve the agreement.